cpp-for-yourself/lectures-and-homeworks/homeworks/homework_5/homework.md

 int col = 2;
 const ftxui::Color color = image.at(row, col);

-// ❌ The following code must NOT compile, copying the StbImage should NOT be allowed pixelator::StbImageDataView other_image = image;  // ❌ Must not compile empty_image = image;  // ❌ Must not compile

 // We should be able to move the images pixelator::StbImageDataView other_image = std::move(image);
 empty_image = std::move(image);

+// ❌ The following code must NOT compile, copying the StbImageDataView should
+// NOT be allowed
+pixelator::StbImageDataView other_image = image;  // ❌ Must not compile
+empty_image = image;                              // ❌ Must not compile

-// At the end, the StbImage objects should free the underlying memory upon destruction.
+// At the end, the StbImageDataView objects should free the underlying memory
+// upon destruction.
 ```

 > :bulb: It is your task to figure out which data this class must store.
 As long as the class correctly conforms to the required interface _what_ is stored within it is not important.